psse-cpu/se-1223-composition-slides/collection-ops.md

 ### Mapping (1/2)

 * More commonly used in the presentation layer
-  - but domain classes can make use of this in some casees
+  - but domain classes can make use of this in some cases
 * a list **maps** 1:1 to another list (or other structures)
   - same number of elements, could be different types
   - useful when extracting some inner objects